charuhasinichennamallu-art/charuhasinichennamallu-art/README.md

 ### Aspiring Software Developer | Data Science Enthusiast

-I'm an aspiring software developer interested in **Artificial Intelligence, Data Science, and Software Development**.
+I'm an aspiring software developer interested in Python Development,Data Science, and Software Development.
 I enjoy learning new technologies, solving problems, and building practical projects that can address real-world needs.

 ## 🚀 About Me

-- 🎓 BTech student interested in software development and emerging technologies
+- 🎓 BTech student interested in software development, Python Development and emerging technologies
-- 🤖 Interested in Artificial Intelligence and Data Science
 - 💼 Completed internships at Cognifyz and Internspark
 - 🌱 Currently improving my programming, problem-solving, and development skills
 - 💡 Interested in building useful and accessible technology